arananegra/react-testing-module/README.md

 ## Features of this project

-- All the basic examples are runnable by:
+- All the basic and extra examples are runnable by:
 ```sh
 $ npm test
 ```